The School Week

 Absences due to illness

-If a student is absent or late due to illness, or an appointment, the parent must inform the school either by telephone on the Student absence line 01727 799564 before 9.15am and on each subsequent day the student is absent or an e:mail to email@example.com.
+If a student is absent or late due to illness, or an appointment, the parent must inform the school either by telephone on the Student absence line 01727 799564 before 8.15am and on each day the student is absent or an email to email@example.com.
 A specific reason must be given for the absence.
+The school may ask for medical evidence to be provided if a student’s attendance is irregular or continues for a sustained period.
 The absence line is a voicemail system only.

 Leave of absence during term time